 Inclusions:

 Next, proceed to Wat Umong, a 14th-century forest temple covered in moss and small plants, offering a unique and charming sense of natural decay.
-Walk through its mysterious tunnels to reach the Viharn, where you'll experience a private blessing ceremony.
+Walk through its mysterious tunnels to reach the Viharn, where you will experience a private blessing ceremony.

-After that, enjoy this beautiful day with a delicious bowl of Khao Soy, a famous Northern Thai dish made with coconut cream, crispy noodles, and bold spices — sure to delight your taste buds!
+After that, enjoy a delicious bowl of Khao Soy, a famous Northern Thai dish made with coconut cream, crispy noodles, and bold spices — sure to delight your taste buds!

 Afternoon at leisure.